REAL ESTATE COMMISSION FEES & OTHER COSTS

 Real estate agents are obliged to provide you with an itemised summary of advertising expenses recommended which you need to sign off.
 Check these and any amendments which should also be signed by you.

-To be sure, request a shortlist of vetted real estate agents with integrity, so you can compare agents first.
+To be sure, request a shortlist of vetted real estate agents so you can compare agents objectively.

-Costs of selling a house can vary but they generally include:
+The cost of selling a house can vary but generally includes:

-- Auctioneer fee (if relevant) – mostly payable up front and at the time of signing a listing authority and costs in the vicinity of $800.
-Some companies do not charge a fee at all.
+- Auctioneer fees (if your chosen method of sale) – mostly payable up front and at the time of signing an agency agreement and costs in the vicinity of $800.
+Some companies do not charge a fee at all and online auctions are much more common.

-- Administration fee – usually $500 payable with the real estate commission.
+- Administration fee – usually $500 payable with the real estate commission when the property is unconditional.

 - Photography – around $200 - $300 for still images.
 Some real estate companies provide complementary professional photography but be sure to establish that you own the photos should you need them again.